mongodb/docs-visual-studio-extension/source/includes/logging-admonition.rst

    .. code-block:: json

-      OutputInternalLogsToFile: true,
+      "OutputInternalLogsToFile": true,
-      LogFileName: "<path to your logfile>"
+      "LogFileName": "<path to your logfile>"